 Establishing war memorials are important to pay respectful homage to the martyrs who had fought to save the country.
 One of the commemorations is the War Memorial of Dharamshala.
-With all due love and respect, the warriors of 1947-48, 1962, 1965 and 1971 have got the place in the magnificent pine forest of Dharamshala.
+With all due love and respect, the warriors of 1947-48, 1962, 1965, and 1971 have got a place in the magnificent pine forest of Dharamshala.
 The unique thing about the memorial is that the name of all the martyrs is displayed naturally surrounded by trees and gardens.

 The primary motive of this war memorial is to commemorate the memory of the soldiers who fought for saving our motherland.
 During the Indo-China War and in UN Peace Operations.
 It is in their memory that three huge panels of black stone of 24 feet in height have been carved out.

 Surrounded by the pine forests, the enchanting picturesque views of the region are simply mind-blowing.
 Apart from that, you can also take in some refreshments from the nearby cafes that serve delicious snacks.

 This cricket stadium is situated amid the Herculean Himalayan mountain ranges.
 This place is located at a height of about 1,457 meters above sea level.
 We agree that too many, the concept of a cricket stadium built at such a height may seem a little out of place, however, the fascinating beauty of nature makes all your doubts go away.